 - They obtain a new educational diploma

-- There is a change to their family profile.
-Such changes include.
+- There is a change to their family composition, such as:

 - A child in the family is no longer a dependent

 Applicants who do not update their profiles run the risk of having their outdated information used in a permanent residence application.
 This use of outdated information in a permanent residence application could constitute misrepresentation.
 Misrepresentation always results in the refusal of an application.
 Further, other consequences for misrepresentation may include:

 - The applicant being found inadmissible to Canada